-On a sector basis, stock selection within the Financials, Consumer Staples and Materials sectors contributed to positive relative returns.
-Stock selection in Consumer Discretionary sector was the most significant relative detractor of performance.
+On a sector basis, stock selection within the Information Technology, Materials and Communication Service sectors contributed to positive relative returns.
+Stock selection in Financials, Energy and Consumer Discretionary sectors were the most significant relative detractor of performance.

 We believe the only way to deliver sustainable outperformance over the long term is to invest in areas which reflect value and are often shunned by the market, and we do this using a bottom-up approach, in conjunction with a geopolitical/ macro-overlay.
 This approach leads us to invest in companies that can continue to grow despite the prevailing macro climate, which can entail the returns of the portfolio deviating somewhat from that of the benchmark.